 |

 Victor M. Parachin ...is aVedic educator, yoga instructor, Buddhist meditation teacher and author of a dozen books.
 Buy his books at amazon or your local bookstore.
+Sadly, Victor passed away in August 2025, but his blog continues.
+Janet Parachin, his partner of 45 years, shares quotes from his books and articles three times a week.
 Archives